 - ability to work effectively, responsibly and safely in an individual or team context; work collaboratively to accomplish common goals; understand and apply laboratory safety measures;

-- independence and self-direction in their learning and ability to set their own goals and effectively manage their time and priorities;
+- independence and self-direction in their learning and ability to set their own goals and effectively manage their time and priorities; and

 - high level of professional integrity; understanding of the requirements for personal and collective laboratory safety; understanding of the ethical requirements regarding plagiarism and accurate data reporting and analysis.